rfbatista/factory_health_monitor/native-app/README.md

 ├── data                Stores JSON files with machine and part data for evaluation └── shared              Some concepts that are shared across the application, Ex.: User session
 ```

+# Next steps
+- Finish the data state managment
+- Move all machine data interface from client storage to use backend api
+- Improve the ui style